jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2017-11-18-api-development-with-r-1/index.md

 ```

 This is all for Part I. In [Part II](/blog/2017-11-19-api-development-with-r-2), it'll be discussed how to deploy the APIs via a Docker container, how to make example requests and their performance.
 I hope this article is interesting.

+## Related posts

+* [Cronicle Multi Server Setup](/blog/2019-07-19-cronicle-multi-server-setup) - schedules and runs jobs across several servers with Docker and Nginx as load balancer, once the R code is behind an endpoint